chrisant996/clink/docs/clink.md

 Variable | Description
 -|-
+<a name="configactiveregionendcolor"></a>`active-region-end-color` | Not used or needed in Clink; exists only for compatibility when parsing the configuration file.
+<a name="configactiveregionstartcolor"></a>`active-region-start-color` | A string variable that controls the text color and background when displaying the text in the active region (see [enable-active-region](#configenableactiveregion) below).
+This string must not take up any physical character positions on the display, so it should consist only of terminal escape sequences.
+It is output to the terminal before displaying the text in the active region.
+The default value is "\e[0;7m" (reverse video).
 <a name="configbellstyle"></a>`bell-style` | Controls what happens when Readline wants to ring the terminal bell.
 If set to "none", Readline never rings the bell.
 If set to "visible" (the default in Clink), Readline uses a visible bell if one is available.
 If set to "audible", Readline attempts to ring the terminal's bell.
 <a name="configlinkmatchingparen"></a>`blink-matching-paren` | If set to "on", Readline attempts to briefly move the cursor to an opening parenthesis when a closing parenthesis is inserted.
 The default is "off".
 <a name="configcoloredcompletionprefix"></a>`colored-completion-prefix` | If set to "on", when listing completions, Readline displays the common prefix of the set of possible completions using a different color.
 The color definitions are taken from the value of the [`%LS_COLORS%`](#completioncolors) environment variable.
 The default is "off".